philsch91/gists/argocd.md

 k -n argocd get sts/argocd-application-controller -o json | jq -r '.spec.template.spec.containers[].env[] | select(.name == "ARGOCD_APPLICATION_CONTROLLER_SELF_HEAL_TIMEOUT_SECONDS")'
 ```

+## Notes

+Argo CD is using Helm only as a template mechanism.
+It runs `helm template` and then deploys the resulting manifests on the cluster instead of doing `helm install`.
+Resources can therefore not be viewed or verified with `helm ls`.

 ## References

 - https://github.com/argoproj/argo-helm/tree/main/charts/argo-cd